 What are the Best Data Collection Tools for Questionnaires?

 Formplus lets you create powerful forms to help you collect the information you need.
 Formplus helps you create the online forms that you like.
 The Formplus online questionnaire form template to get actionable trends and measurable responses.
 Conduct research, optimize knowledge of your brand or just get to know an audience with this form template.
 The form template is fast, free and fully customizable.

 A paper questionnaire is a data collection tool consisting of a series of questions and/or prompts for the purpose of gathering information from respondents.
 Mostly designed for statistical analysis of the responses, they can also be used as a form of data collection.

 By definition, data reporting is the process of gathering and submitting data to be further subjected to analysis.
-The key aspect of data reporting is reporting accurate data because of inaccurate data reporting leads to uninformed decision making.
+The key aspect of data reporting is reporting accurate data because inaccurate data reporting leads to uninformed decision-making.

-Contained in NGO reports is an in-depth and comprehensive report on the activities carried out by the NGO, covering areas such as business and human rights.
-The information contained in these reports are research-specific and forms an acceptable academic base towards collecting data.
+Contained in NGO report is an in-depth and comprehensive report on the activities carried out by the NGO, covering areas such as business and human rights.
+The information contained in these reports is research-specific and forms an acceptable academic base for collecting data.
 NGOs often focus on development projects which are organized to promote particular causes.

 Newspaper data are relatively easy to collect and are sometimes the only continuously available source of event data.
 Even though there is a problem of bias in newspaper data, it is still a valid tool in collecting data for Reporting.

 Gathering and using data contained in website articles is also another tool for data collection.
 Collecting data from web articles is a quicker and less expensive data collection Two major disadvantages of using this data reporting method are biases inherent in the data collection process and possible security/confidentiality concerns.